 Since 1999, The Illinois Literacy Foundation (ILF) has been a leader in promoting literacy efforts and supporting local literacy projects throughout Illinois.

-More than 300,000 pieces of ILF literature have been distributed statewide, along with other promotional tools such as ILF rulers, stickers, pens and posters.
-Promotional materials are distributed to schools, libraries, literacy organizations/agencies, shelters, senior centers, special education centers, Boys and Girls Youth Centers and bookstores.
+More than 300,000 pieces of promotional literature and other tools such as rulers, pens and posters have been distributed to schools, libraries, literacy organizations/agencies, shelters, senior centers, special education centers and Boys and Girls Youth Centers.